hauchenglee/hauchenglee.github.io/_posts/course/english/2022-06-26-english-note-grammar.md

 17Q127: need an adjective to modify the noun.
 In the absence of a root adjective, we will consider choosing v-ing if has an active meaning, v-ed if it has a passive meaning.
 - Tomorrow morning, both escalators in the store will be turned off periodically in order to perform *required* maintenance.

+12Q129: In the absence of a root adjective, we will consider choosing v-ing if has an active meaning, v-ed if it has a passive meaning.
+- The Tonsin Writers League is a reputable orgganization with highly *accomplished* members.

 ## 时态